 Don’t miss the opportunity to walk around the cathedral to contemplate the lovely squares.
 Santander Cathedral is one of the best things to see in Santander and entry is free.

 Puerto Chico is a neighbourhood, just next to the little harbour of Santander, which is very popular among locals who fish or practice water sport activities since the School of Marine Engineering and Cántabra Sailing Federation are in the area.

-The harbour area is often very peaceful unless there is an event or it’s a sunny Sunday when families go out for a meal and afternoon walk.
+The harbour area is often very peaceful unless there is an event or it’s a sunny Sunday when families go out for a meal and an afternoon walk.
 However, Puerto Chico is also a great place for foodies.

-You’ll find plenty of good local restaurants and bars in the area that become a popular point to meet on a Friday evening too.
+You’ll find plenty of good local restaurants and bars in the area that become a popular point to meet up on a Friday evening too.

 Feel like a royal at Real Palacio de La Magdelena

 An unmissable place to visit in Santander is Real Palacio de la Magdalena.
 This beautiful palace, located at the top of the Magdalena peninsula, is one of the best things to do in Santander.

 The palace is surrounded by breathtaking views of the sea, impressive rock formations and another part of Santander city.

 It’s an amazing place to admire from the outside and the inside.
 The palace looks like a fairytale castle that you see in films and has lots of history behind it.

 It used to serve as a summer residence for Spanish Royals between 1913 and 1930, then it was the home of the International Summer University, and finally, it was bought by Santander City Council in 1977.